John Colenso: Religious debate

 Anglican Clerics' protests against Bishop Colenso reprinted from The Times, 18 December 1862.

 Through the influence of his talented and well-educated wife, Sarah Frances Bunyon, Colenso became one of only a handful of theologians to embrace Frederick Denison Maurice, who was raised a Unitarian but joined the Church of England to help it "purify and elevate the mind of the nation".
 Before his missionary career, Colenso's volume of sermons dedicated to Maurice signalled the critical approach he would later apply to biblical interpretation and the baleful impact on native Africans of colonial expansion in southern Africa.

 Colenso first courted controversy with the publication in 1855 of his Remarks on the Proper Treatment of Polygamy, one of the most cogent Christian-based arguments for tolerance of polygamy.

 Colenso's experiences in Natal informed his development as a religious thinker.
 In his commentary on St Paul's Epistle to the Romans (1861), he countered the doctrine of eternal punishment and the contention that Holy Communion was a condition to salvation.
 He also questioned the presence of a distinctly Christian Church in Rome, asking: "Was there, in fact, any Christian Church at Rome at all, at this time, distinct and definitely marked off from the Jewish community?
 There would seem to have been none whatever ..."
 Colenso, as a missionary, would not preach that the ancestors of newly Christianised Africans were condemned to eternal damnation.

 The thought-provoking questions put to him by students at his missionary station encouraged him to re-examine the contents of the Pentateuch and the Book of Joshua and question whether certain sections of these books (e.g., Noah's Ark, the Deluge, the Crossing of the Red Sea, the Exodus, etc.), should be understood as literally or historically accurate.
 His conclusions, positive and negative, were published in a series of treatises on the Pentateuch and the Book of Joshua, from 1862 to 1879.
 The publication of these volumes created a scandal in England and were the cause of a number of counterblasts from those (clergy and laity alike) who refused to countenance the possibility of biblical fallibility.
-Colenso's work attracted the notice of biblical scholars on the continent such as Abraham Kuenen and played an important role in the development of Old Testament criticism in Britain; not only in relation to the theological/doctrinal issues of the Bible's inerrancy, infallibility, and literalism (rather than allegorism), and not only in relation to its increasingly-demonstrated scientific, historical, geographical, and chronological inaccuracies, and the consequent controversies about the age of the Earth, but, also, in relation to the precise accuracy of the translations-of-the-original presented in particular versions, as well as the separate question of how the Bible itself had developed and which parts (when written, and by whom) of which particular texts (and in what order) should be included in the Bible itself.
+Colenso's work attracted the notice of biblical scholars on the continent such as Abraham Kuenen and played an important role in the development of Old Testament criticism in Britain; not only in relation to the theological/doctrinal issues of the Bible's inerrancy, infallibility, and literalism (rather than allegorism), and not only in relation to what many considered to be its scientific, historical, geographical, and chronological inaccuracies, and the consequent controversies about the age of the Earth, but, also, in relation to the precise accuracy of the translations-of-the-original presented in particular versions, as well as the separate question of how the Bible itself had developed and which parts (when written, and by whom) of which particular texts (and in what order) should be included in the Bible itself.